ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 ## Trying Some Things

 The first changes I made, like most 'first times,' were disastrous.
 I completely broke the site.
-I accidentally made changes to <code>global.less</code> without realizing what I had done.
+I accidentally made changes to `global.less` without realizing what I had done.
 Unsure how to fix things, I turned off Developer mode in Squarespace, which reverted the site back to how it was before turning Developer mode on.
 Whew.
 Everything was fixed.
 Then I turned Developer mode back on, and tried again.

 I quickly familiarized myself with `blog.list` and `blog.item` and was able to make the arrow and [permalink](/2015/2/1/permalinks-in-squarespace) changes like I wanted (and much [more](/2015/1/31/bigfoot-footntes-in-squarespace).

-Here's a screenshot of Permalinks Version 1.0:[^7]
+Here's a screenshot of Permalinks Version 1.0:[^pl]

 <figure>
 	<img src="http://d.pr/i/1lSZU+" alt="Permalinks Version 1" width="80%" />